usnistgov/FIPS201/_Appendix/glossary.md

 - Letters or words in CAPITALS separated with underscore represent CBEFF-compliant data structures.
 For example, CBEFF_HEADER is a header field in the CBEFF structure.
 - Specific terms in CAPITALS represent normative requirements.
 When these same terms are not in CAPITALS, the term does not represent a normative requirement.
-  - The terms “SHALL” and “SHALL NOT” indicate requirements to be followed strictly in order to conform to the publication and from which no deviation is permitted.
+  - The terms "SHALL" and "SHALL NOT" indicate requirements to be followed strictly in order to conform to the publication and from which no deviation is permitted.

-  - The terms “SHOULD” and “SHOULD NOT” indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.
+  - The terms "SHOULD" and "SHOULD NOT" indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.

-  - The terms “MAY” and “NEED NOT” indicate a course of action permissible within the limits of the publication.
+  - The terms "MAY" and "NEED NOT" indicate a course of action permissible within the limits of the publication.

-  - The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.
+  - The terms "CAN" and "CANNOT" indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.